 Hyper sense of sight

-For a person with a hyper sense of sight, light can cause discomfort; it can be piercing and intolerable, perhaps causing pain and ill health in other parts of the body.
-They generally need less light and don’t tolerate bright light well.
-When they are exposed to images it can be very hard to let them go; they impress deeply.
+For a person with a hyper sense of sight, bright colours and light can cause discomfort, perhaps causing pain and ill health in other parts of the body.
+Intense images impress deeply and can be difficult to overcome.

 In the classroom, the child may be overpowered by whiteboards and videos, unable to hold their behaviour, becoming overstimulated, exhausted, or perhaps nauseous.
 Their dreams can be affected by what they have seen in the day, and traumatic events or images could remain undigested for years, being reflected in nightmares.
 They are likely to also have favourite imagery or a theme with which they fill themselves with regularly, and possibly repeat snippets from movies over and over -.the external image creating an inner reflection and movement that they take great pleasure in.